Kraków: Complete Travel Guide

 Kazimierz Jewish Quarter Kraków’s Jewish quarter was established in the 15th century and remained the centre of Jewish life in the city until the Second World War.
 Today it is a neighbourhood of synagogues, bookshops, cafés, and galleries.
 The Old Synagogue (Stara Synagoga) functions as a museum; entry approximately PLN 15 as of 2026.
 The Galicia Jewish Museum on Dajwór Street traces Jewish heritage in southern Poland through photography; entry approximately PLN 20.
 Kazimierz is also where the city’s best independent bars and restaurants have concentrated.

 Wieliczka Salt Mine (Kopalnia Soli Wieliczka) A UNESCO World Heritage Site 14 km southeast of Kraków, the Wieliczka salt mine has been worked continuously since the 13th century.
 The standard tourist route descends 135 metres underground and covers 3.5 km, including the extraordinary St Kinga’s Chapel — a full church space with chandeliers, bas-reliefs, and a floor all carved from salt.
 Entry for the standard route costs approximately PLN 149 for adults as of 2026.
-Book online well ahead during summer.
+Book tickets for Kraków attractions online well ahead during summer.
 From Kraków: minibuses depart from near the main bus station; journey approximately 30 minutes.

 Podgórze and Schindler’s Factory The former Jewish ghetto established by the Nazi occupation lies south of the Vistula.
 Oskar Schindler’s enamelware factory, now a museum of Kraków under Nazi occupation, is among the best-executed history museums in Poland.
 Entry approximately PLN 32 as of 2026; closed Mondays.
 The Eagle Pharmacy on Plac Bohaterów Getta and the ghetto wall fragment on Lwowska Street add context.